How-to·Mar 1, 2026·8 min read

 1. SubmissionDocument enters the workflow via email, upload, or formInconsistent formats, missing fields, wrong versions

-2. ExtractionKey data is pulled from the documentManual re-keying, misreads, missed fields
+2. ExtractionKey data is read and analysed from the documentManual re-keying, misreads, missed fields

 3. ValidationData is checked against rules and requirementsNo consistent checklist, different standards per reviewer